swiftlang/swift-package-manager/README.md

     swift build --help

 If usage information is printed; you’re ready to go.
+If not, you can build it from source by entering the following into a terminal:

+git clone git@github.com:apple/swift-package-manager.git swiftpm git clone git@github.com:apple/swift-llbuild.git llbuild cd swiftpm
+./Utilities/bootstrap --build-tests

+It is recommended that you develop against the latest version of Swift, to ensure compatibility with new releases.

 ## System Requirements

 System requirements are the [same as those for Swift itself](https://github.com/apple/swift#system-requirements).

-## A Work In Progress

-The package manager is being open-sourced early, but has not yet had a stable release.
-Please consider any public interface (command-line or API) subject to change.
-There are many important features which are not yet implemented.

-It is also important to note Swift is not yet ABI or API stable so packages you write will (likely) break as Swift evolves.

 ## Contributing